Cleft Lip and Cleft Palate Scheme for health professionals

 Prescribed dental patient certification

-This requirement applies for new patients and also existing patients that were previously registered under the scheme with the agency.
+This requirement applies for new patients and also existing patients who were previously registered under the scheme with the agency.

 For information on eligible conditions under the scheme, visit the Department of Health’s MBS Online website.